Patient education: Achalasia (Beyond the Basics)

 LONG-TERM RISK OF ESOPHAGEAL CANCER

 People with achalasia have an increased risk of developing esophageal cancer.
 Your doctor might recommend endoscopy for early detection of this cancer.
-(See "Patient information: Upper endoscopy (Beyond the Basics)".)
+(See "Patient education: Upper endoscopy (Beyond the Basics)".)

 Since none of the treatments for achalasia cure the underlying disease, regular follow-up is needed.
 The goal is to recognize and treat recurrent symptoms or complications of treatment (eg, acid reflux) early.
 Recognizing and treating these problems can help to prevent the development of severe enlargement of the esophagus (mega-esophagus) and cancer, which could require surgical removal of the entire esophagus.